 - Please remember that you’re writing for a general audience.
 Use clear and compelling prose.
 And please avoid jargon.
 If you must use it, please define it for the reader.

 - Keep the title short.
 Avoid the historian’s trend of including a very long quote in titles.
 And avoid using terms that readers will not understand (again, stay away from the jargon).
-Please note that your titles are suggestions only–the blog editors will make the final decision about all titles.
+Please note that your titles are suggestions only–the blog editors will make the final decision about all titles–NOT authors.

 - Please proofread your posts.
 It goes without saying that we want to feature posts that reflect the high quality of the blog.
-When you are ready, please send us your post by clicking the “submit” button below. **Guest posters are strong encouraged to join AAIHS if they are not already members.
+When you are ready, please send us your post by clicking the “submit” button below. **Guest posters are strongly encouraged to join AAIHS if they are not already members.
 Joining AAIHS allows guest posters to create a profile on the site.

 **All contributors to the blog grant the AAIHS an unlimited perpetual license to publish the posted content in any media.
 Authors do not retain ownership of pieces and must obtain written permission from the blog’s senior editor in order to reprint in other venues.
 Anyone interested in reprinting pieces that appear on the blog must submit a request in writing to the editors.